Skip to main content

 The Growth Hormone Somatotropic Axis

-Another critical hormonal pathway involves (GH) secretion.
+Another critical hormonal pathway involves growth hormone (GH) secretion.
 The hypothalamus produces growth hormone-releasing hormone (GHRH), which prompts the pituitary gland to secrete GH.
 GH then travels to the liver, stimulating the production of insulin-like growth factor 1 (IGF-1).
 IGF-1 plays a significant role in tissue repair, muscle maintenance, and nutrient processing.

 Over time, the body’s natural GH secretion rhythm becomes disrupted.
 The hypothalamus produces less GHRH, and the pituitary exhibits weaker responses to signals such as ghrelin.
 Somatotroph cells within the pituitary reduce GH output, even without disease.
 This decline impacts skeletal muscle, connective tissue, and metabolic efficiency.